 Many more configurations are possible other than the two illustrated above.
-As highlighted above, the physical design of the Mobile ID device impacts system requirements.
+As highlighted above, the physical design of the Mobile ID device impacts system requirements and constraints.
 Physical considerations include:

 System components connections (or lack thereof)

 Connectivity to other systems (sharing/interoperability)